SapioBeasley/next-azure-app-service-test/README.md

-# Next.js 14 App Deployment to Azure App Service using GitHub Actions
+# Next.js 14 App Deployment to Azure App Service using Azure DevOps Pipelines

-This README outlines the steps taken to successfully deploy a Next.js 14 application to Azure App Service using GitHub Actions, based on the guide provided in [this Medium article](https://medium.com/@dileepa.mabulage/deploying-a-next-js-14-app-to-azure-app-service-using-github-actions-f5119a56e9f4).
+This README outlines the steps taken to successfully deploy a Next.js 14 application to Azure App Service using Azure DevOps Pipelines.

 ## Prerequisites